Getting Started

 - Make sure core services are running (nginx + PHP + databases).
 You can start them from the Services list.

 You can also install or update the CLI later from Settings → Canopy CLI.
+You can change the startup setting later from Settings → Tooling → Start Canopy automatically at login.

 Create your first site